Ethiopian Coffee SC: Foundation (1976–1983)

 Ethiopian Coffee Sport Club has its origins in 1976, when the employees of Kefa Coffee Processing decided to establish a football club.
 After gathering the required number of players, the club was registered as Coffee Board Sport Club on the kebele level in order to take part in local tournaments.
 The club then moved to playing in the AEWA Factory workers Association level, the third division of Ethiopian football at the time.
 Funded largely by the Kefa factory workers at the time, the club offered its players employment at the factory as an incentive to keep them at the club.
 As a result, players would work the morning shift at the factory and then play football in the evenings.
 Thus, the first official name of the club became, "Yenegat Kokebe" (lit.
 'Morning Star') in reference to early raising factory workers who were also part-time footballers.

-The clubs second name was "Yebuna Gebeya (Coffee Market) Sport Club" .The club amassed an impressive four trophies and one fair play award during its first 6 years.
+The clubs second name was "Yebuna Gebeya (Coffee Market) Sport Club".
+The club won four trophies and one fair play award during its first 6 years.